Magnetic nanodrug delivery in non-Newtonian blood flows: Governing equations for non-Newtonian blood flow

-In Figure \ref{fig:non-newtonian-behaviour} we compare the behaviour of the four models with the parameter values of Table~\ref{Table:PhysicalParameters_flow}.
-For moderate shear rates it is clear that the Ellis and Carreau models show good agreement with differences beginning as the shear rate increases above $\dot{\gamma} \approx 1.6$ $s^{-1}$.
-In attempting to compensate for the plateau values the power-law model appears inaccurate over the whole range of shear rates.
+In Figure \ref{fig:non-newtonian-behaviour} we compare the behaviour of the four models, using the parameter values in Table~\ref{Table:PhysicalParameters_flow}.
+For moderate shear rates it is clear that the Ellis and Carreau models show good agreement but differences emerge as the shear rate increases above $\dot{\gamma} \approx 1.6$ $s^{-1}$.
+In attempting to compensate for the plateau values the power-law model seems to be inaccurate over the whole range of shear rates.

-In the next section we investigate the velocity profiles using the above models and demonstrate the importance of choosing the right model for blood flowing under the influence of an external magnetic field.
+In the next section using the above models we determine the velocity profiles and demonstrate the importance of choosing the right model for blood transporting nanoparticles under the influence of an external magnetic field.